-Over the last decade, Focus was the primary cultivator of medical cannabis products sold under the IMC brand in the Israeli market, as an IMCA licensee permitted to cultivate medical cannabis at the Focus cultivation facility (the "Focus Facility").
-In April 2022, the Company announced an operational update and a new strategic imperative designed to enhance the Group's organizational efficiencies.
-The Company announced that it would close the Focus Facility in Q2 2022 and focus on leveraging its global import of medical cannabis from its Canadian Facilities and third-party suppliers of quality medical cannabis.
-To supplement growing demand, Company will continue to purchase medical cannabis from third-party cultivation facilities in Israel and will rely on its existing inventory of proprietary genetics.
+Over the last decade, Focus was the primary cultivator of medical cannabis products sold under the IMC brand in the Israeli market.
+Until July 2022, Focus held an IMCA license to cultivate medical cannabis at its cultivation facility (the "Focus Facility").
+In Q2 2022, the Company closed the Focus Facility to concentrate on leveraging the import of medical cannabis from its Canadian Facilities and third-party suppliers of quality medical cannabis.
+In July 2022, Focus received an IMCA license which allows it to import cannabis products and directly supply activity medical cannabis patients.
+To supplement growing demand, the Company will continue to purchase medical cannabis from third-party cultivation facilities in Israel and will rely on its existing inventory of proprietary genetics for the development.